jamiehs/fluid-video-embeds/readme.txt

 1. Videos with varying aspect ratios in various sized containers are not a problem.
 2. Because the fve plugin uses the iFrame method for embedding YouTube and Vimeo (along with the 100% width technique) the videos are naturally responsive for mobile devices.
 3. It also handles different aspect ratio videos from Vimeo quite gracefully.
-The only circumstance where I've seem black bars is when YouTube serves a 320p or 480p video for mobile.
+The only circumstance where I've seen black bars is when YouTube serves a 320p or 480p video for mobile.

 == Changelog ==
 = 1.0.1 =